sandy9159/DIY-Label-Printing-Machine/README.md

 ![image](https://user-images.githubusercontent.com/19898602/185774980-a90d76c3-e7c0-4ebc-8b69-779d435e431b.png)

-Wiring is very very simple and neat and clead thanks to the PCB.
+Wiring is very very simple and neat and clear thanks to the PCB.

-Just plug the Stepper motor wires , servo motor wires and power supply to PCB
+Just plug the Stepper motor wires, servo motor wires and power supply to PCB

 That's it our wiring is complete.